2026 Jurors

 Insane Ian (he/him) is an active member of the comedy musician collective known as The Funny Music Project (aka The FuMP) as both a performer and fan of comedy music.

 As a comedy musician, II loves video games.
 He plays them, he reviews them, he collects them, he even writes comedy songs about video games (among other nerdy subjects).
 Just one look at Ian’s Bandcamp page makes it obvious that Insane Ian is a comedy music juggernaut that cannot be stopped.
-Very recently, Ian hit a milestone in his career a long time in coming, as he had the #1 most requested song of 2015 on “The Dr. Demento Show”, the name-mangling Brit-tribute, “Benedict Cumberbatch”, sitting firmly atop the Doctor’s year-end Funny 25.
+Ian hit a milestone in his career a long time in coming, as he had the #1 most requested song of 2015 on “The Dr. Demento Show”, the name-mangling Brit-tribute, “Benedict Cumberbatch”, sitting firmly atop the Doctor’s year-end Funny 25, and then again in 2019 as part of Devo Spice’s ‘posse track’ “Spider Verses”, which also won a Logan Award in 2021 for Outstanding Comedy Music Video…for Devo Spice, that is.
+In 2025 it was revealed that Ian was one of the Top 20 Most Requested Artists of All Time in the 55 year history of the Dr. Demento Show.
+Granted, he was #20…but that’s still TOP 20.
 With a sharp wit, sarcastic smirk, and a bit of self-deprecation, he’ll bring his unique sound to anyone who won’t tell him to shut up…and even a few that will.

-As a comedy music fan, Ian is the admin of the official Dr Demento fan group on Facebook, as well as running all the press things for the FuMP.
-Double I has been nominated for several Logan Awards over the years but has yet to win one, which has earned him the nickname “Rap Game Susan Lucci”.
+As a comedy music fan, Ian is the admin of the official Dr Demento fan group on Facebook, as well as hosting a weekly comedy music reaction show on his YouTube channel, appropriately titled “A Comedy Musician Reacts”.
+Ian is also the one responsible for running all the press things for The FuMP.
+Double I has been nominated for several Logan Awards over the years but has yet to win one himself (at least, for a song of his own) which has earned him the nickname “Rap Game Susan Lucci”.
 Ian is now the permanent chairperson of the awards.